Cheesymite scroll

 A cheesymite scroll is a savoury Australian baked food commonly found at Bakers Delight and Brumby's bakeries, as well as at Australian supermarkets.
-It consists of a spiral of baked bread similar to a pain aux raisins with Vegemite and cheese in place of raisins.
-Cheesymite scrolls are also home-baked.
-The cheesymite was first made in 1994.
+It consists of a spiral of baked bread (similar in appearance to a pain aux raisins) with Vegemite and butter inside and with melted cheese, usually cheddar or Colby, on top.
+Cheesymite scrolls recipes are also to be found for home baking.
+The cheesymite scroll was first invented in 1994 by Bakers Delight.